-Unmarried couples who have a child together may have different reasons for wanting to legally establish paternity, which is the process by which the child’s biological father becomes the “legal” parent of the child and has all of the right and responsibilities Texas law provides or imposes on fathers.
+Unmarried couples who have a child together may have different reasons for wanting to legally establish paternity, which is the process by which the child’s biological father becomes the “legal” parent of the child and has all of the rights and responsibilities Texas law provides or imposes on fathers.

 For example, the child’s mother may want to establish paternity so that she can get a court order for the father to pay child support, provide health insurance or otherwise take financial responsibility for the child.
-Paternity also entitles to the child to inherit from the father even when the father does not leave a will and gives the child access to survivors’ and other benefits.
+Paternity also entitles the child to inherit from the father even when the father does not leave a will and gives the child access to survivors and other benefits.
 The child’s father, on the other hand, will need a paternity order if he wants to seek custody or court-ordered visitation rights.